Counting Finite Index Subrings of $\mathbb{Z}^n$: Further Questions

+\begin{question} When $g_n(p^e)$ is expanded in terms of powers of $p-1$, are the coefficients positive? \end{question} For an example of non-negativity questions like this for zeta functions associated to graphs, see the recent work of Rossmann and Voll \cite[Section 1.9]{RossmannVoll}.
 Evseev has studied the substitution $p = 1$ in the form of the \emph{reduced zeta function} \cite{Evseev}.
-The $p \to 1$ behavior of local factors of zeta functions is closely related to the corresponding topological zeta function \cite{Rossmann2}.
-For a more detailed discussion of these questions with some examples, see \cite[Section 3.3]{VollRecent}.
+The $p \to 1$ behavior of local factors of zeta functions is related to the corresponding topological zeta function \cite{Rossmann2}.
 It would be interesting to undertake a more detailed study of the coefficients of $f_n(p^e)$ and $g_n(p^e)$.
-For much more background on Hall polynomials and connections to counting subgroups of finite abelian groups, see the books of Macdonald \cite{Macdonald} and Butler \cite{ButlerBook}.
+For more background on Hall polynomials and connections to counting subgroups of finite abelian groups, see the books of Macdonald \cite{Macdonald} and Butler \cite{ButlerBook}.